Licence-to-Fab/licence-to-fab.github.io/pages/terms.md

 Please note that all parts of this license apply to our **publically released work.** Publically released work is work that has been released on this website, or on our [Github page](https://github.com/Licence-to-Fab) **and has a visible creative-commons tag attached to it** <i class="fa-brands fa-creative-commons"></i>.

-We will release our work when we believe it is complete and ready to iterated upon, unsolicited requests to prematurely release work will not be considered.
+We will release our work when we believe it is complete and ready to be iterated upon, unsolicited requests to prematurely release work will not be considered.
 This is in our effort to keep you safe, and properly validate the technology we release.

 ## Exceptions to Creative Commons

-There are no exceptions to the creative commons license for resources, methodologies, safety standards, or similar work WE produce.
-However, we may use technology developed by our partners or other organizations in our work as well.
+In our work, we may use technology developed by our partners or other organizations.
 Any technology developed by a third-party will not be documented on this website or released in any way without expressed written permission of the organization that developed it.
 In addition, the licensing for said technology is at the discretion of the organization that developed it.
 We will obey the intellectual property (IP) rights and permissions of any technology we use that isn't developed by us without any exceptions.
 Any technology that we develop with these partners for their expressed, internal research, will also be protected under research agreements between said company, and MIT.

 **Unsolicited requests to look at proprietary technology will not be considered and will be reported to the technology's developer.**